Madelynn Shell Profile

 Photo of Dr. Madelynn Shell

 Dr. Madelynn Shell is an Associate Professor of Psychology in the Counseling and Psychology Department at Texas A&M University - Central Texas.
+She also serves as the BS Psychology Program Coordinator and the Counseling and Psychology Student Success Coordinator.
 She completed a bachelor’s degree in psychology at McGill University, in Montreal, Quebec, Canada.
 She earned a Masters in Experimental Psychology and a Ph.D. in Developmental Psychology from the University of North Carolina at Greensboro.
-Dr. Shell teaches a variety of undergraduate courses at Texas A&M University-Central Texas including Writing in Psychology, Human Lifespan, Social Psychology, and Behavioral Science Research.
+Dr. Shell teaches a variety of undergraduate courses at Texas A&M University - Central Texas including Psychology Major Seminar, Writing in Psychology, Human Lifespan, Social Psychology, and Behavioral Science Research.
+She also teaches graduate-level Human Development.

-Dr. Shell’s research focuses on social and emotional development during school transitions.
-Her current work investigates how socioemotional adjustment influences the transition to college, and how various risk and protective factors, such a shyness, friendship, and college belonging, can influence student adjustment.
+Dr. Shell’s research takes a developmental perspective on college student success and social and emotional adjustment.
+Her current work explores how various risk and protective factors, such as shyness, friendship, and college belonging, can influence students.
 A complimentary line of research focuses on the ways in which academic and social factors and classroom experiences can promote student success during college.
-Dr. Shell welcomes student participation in research, and encourages students interested in these areas to contact her at mshell@tamuct.edu.
+Dr. Shell welcomes student participation in research, and encourages students interested in these areas to contact her at mshell@tamuct.edu

 Selected Publications: